 Even when we take credit for our generosity, or pray long and loud prayers to Yah for all to hear, or pour ashes on our heads to show our holiness to others, or sit ourselves at the head of the table—all of this interrupts the flow of His chesed from Heaven to earth.

 This ‘interruption of the flow’ is also why I personally like the pipeline analogy.
-When our lives (the pipeline) is bent with anger, or kinked with pride, or clogged with sin, or capped with unbelief—the flow is reduced to a trickle, or sometimes nothing but dust comes out.
+When our lives (the pipeline) are bent with anger, or kinked with pride, or clogged with sin, or capped with unbelief—the flow is reduced to a trickle, or sometimes nothing but dust comes out.
 No matter how much we pray that Yah would open up the tap at the source, the flow just won’t come through a broken hose.
 Let me tell you a secret.
 Yah’s tap is already opened at full blast—the kinkiness of our hoses is our problem and His Torah is the instruction guide that came with the hose.
 This is why many of us become out-of-control firehoses when we first discover the instruction manual.
 It’s hard to avoid.
 Self-control is a fruit of the Spirit, and therefore so is hose control.
 It comes with practice, failure, and time.

 “Give thanks to the LORD, for he is good, for his steadfast love endures forever.